 The museum, whose origins can be traced back to 1773, is the oldest public museum in Latvia and one of the oldest in Europe.
-The museum is part of the Riga Cathedral ensemble (constructed between the 13th-20th centuries), which consists of the church, a Gothic cross-vaulted gallery cloister and a museum, the pride of which is the 18th-century Classicist-style Column Hall, built on the site of the former monastery.
-In the 16 halls of the museum's exposition, visitors can follow the story of the city of Riga over more than 800 years, allowing them to look at the history and traditions of shipping in the town.
+The museum is part of the Riga Dome Cathedral ensemble (constructed between the 13th-20th centuries), which consists of the church, a Gothic cross-vaulted gallery cloister and a museum, the pride of which is the 18th-century Classicist-style Column Hall, built on the site of the former monastery.
+In the 16 halls of the museum's exposition, visitors can follow the story of the city of Riga over more than 800 years, as well as learn about the history and traditions of navigation.